it-sd/sqc-project-HipsterPenguin/docs/proposal.md

 based on food types or calorie/macro nutrients requirements.
 The user may also have access to an account system in the future for saving recipes/prefferences to save time.
 The core features of this website are mainly going to be about retrieving recipes that match a given set of requirements and returning a list of recipes that match that requirement.
+The website will also include a blog like page for my own personal recipes and ideas.

 Web services
 ------------